-Dal is a very popular spicy dish that is made from pulses.
-Common pulses used to make dal are lentils and chickpeas.
-Of course, the most common pulse used is dal itself.
-There are lots of different dal pulses and you can read more about these in a fairly recent blog titles “Types of Dal”.
+Dal (also known as daal, dhal and dahl) is a very popular spicy dish that is made from pulses.
+Common pulses used to make dal are lentils and chickpeas with the most common pulse used being dal itself.
+There are lots of different dal pulses and you can read more about these in the blog called “Types of Dal”.

 There is a great range of dal recipes on the Curry Focus website.